 No one likes content audits and you can easily go down a rabbit hole with them.
 But, it’s important to do them and carrying these out alongside compliance can be an invaluable learning experience.
 As well as finding pieces of content that could be recycled and republished, you might come across mistakes that shouldn’t be repeated.

 Action point: Schedule some quick and semi-regular audits with compliance.
 Instead of going for anything too big, make it manageable and strive to only audit a particular section or campaign.

 To go one step further than an audit, make use of website archives and how interactive they are.
 By sitting down with compliance to go back through these together, you can learn a lot about your old website and the compliance challenges that remain.

 This is why website archiving is so important, creating fully interactive archives of your website - a snapshot of your website and content in time.
 Unlike a static screenshot, you can engage with such archives and they could form the basis of extremely useful training exercises between compliance and marketing.

 Action Point: When you and your compliance team revisit old archives together, do so through the eyes of specific buyer personas.
 Consider what information they’d want to see, the options they’d click and generally get an idea of the journeys your website offers.
 As well as potentially identifying room for improvement from a compliance perspective, the exercise could benefit UX too.

 Conclusion: bringing marketing and compliance together

 At MirrorWeb, we help companies become digitally accountable every day through our archiving and compliance solutions.
 Therefore, we decided to talk to the experts about how personalisation can simply be a hurdle and not a roadblock.

 Featuring insights from compliance and marketing experts alike, The Compliant Marketer's Ultimate Guide to Personalisation offers a fresh perspective on this issue and how forward-thinking brands can stay one step ahead.
-Simply click the button below to grab your copy.
+Simply click the link to grab your copy.